Platform Masters - Will you be the world's next platform master?

 Q. What happened to "The Supernatural Olympics", your other game?

-A. "The Supernatural Olympics" has been abandoned in favor of Platform Masters since, to some extent, they have quite a few similarities though Platform Masters has far more to it.
+A. "The Supernatural Olympics" has been abandoned in favor of Platform Masters since, to some extent, they have quite a few similarities though Platform Masters has far more to it and is much more of a real, classic game.

 1.2 Why create this game?